 Not to mention that it is a haven for humans and animals alike.
 Imagine a peacock standing within one feet of you, absolutely unafraid, eating nuts from your hand.
 Monkeys, squirrels, dogs, cats, cows abound, like the vedic ashrams of yore.
 Ramana was an animal and nature lover much before environmentalism became a fashion.

-His singular message is, “Be in the Self.
+Ramana says, “Be in the Self.
 Know yourself.
 Your true nature is Sat Chit Anandam which is a state of absolute happiness and you deserve no less.”
-His books “Who am I (Nan Yar)” and “Upadesha Saram ( Summary of teachings)” give a concise form of all his teachings.
+His books “Who am I (Nan Yar)” and “Upadesha Saram (Summary of teachings)” give a concise form of all his teachings.

 Most of all, Bhagavan Ramana is Love and Knowledge personified, a rare synthesis of both.
 And I am happy to see that the Ashram has been maintained with the same spirit with which it would have started off in 1923.

-I am grateful to my friend Dr.Pallavi Kwatra for introducing me to Bhagavan Ramana a few months back, Sunanda Ogeti for taking me around the Ashram and Tiruvannamalai, Dr. Sreenivas Moorthy, Ashram Sarvadhikary and Mr.Kannan and Ms.Lakshmi at the Ashram office for allowing me to have a nice stay and giving me the opportunity to work at the Ramanashramam office.
+I am grateful to my friend Dr.Pallavi Kwatra for introducing me to Bhagavan Ramana a few months back, Sunanda Ogeti for taking me around the Ashram and Tiruvannamalai, Dr. Sreenivas Moorthy (Ashram Sarvadhikari) and Mr.Kannan and Ms.Lakshmi at the Ashram office for allowing me to have a nice stay and giving me the opportunity to work at the Ramanashramam office.

-Dr. Moorthy summed it up nicely at the end, “You can come here once or twice a year, but most important is, Bhagavan and his Ashram should be in your heart and his teachings.”
+Dr. Moorthy summed it up nicely at the end, “You can come here once or twice a year, but most important is, Bhagavan and his Ashram should be in your heart and in your actions .”

-Namo Ramana.
+Om Namo Bhagavate Ramanayah.
 Salutations to the lotus feet of my spiritual father.